Downtown Houston: History

 By 2000, demand for Downtown office space increased, and construction of office buildings resumed.
 The cutbacks by firms such as Dynegy, in addition to the fall of Enron, caused the occupancy rate of Downtown Houston buildings to decrease to 84.1% in 2003 from 97.3% less than two years previously.
 In 2003, the types of firms with operations in Downtown Houston typically were accounting firms, energy firms, and law firms.
 Typically newer buildings had higher occupancy rates than older buildings.
 In 2004, the real estate firm Cresa Partners stated that the vacancy rate in Downtown Houston's Class A office space was almost 20%.
 The Texas Legislature established the Downtown Houston Management District in 1995.

 Circa/after the 1990s, Downtown has experienced a boom in high-rise residential construction, spurred in large part by the Downtown Living Initiative (DLI), a tax incentive program created by the city.
 Between 2013 and 2015, the DLI subsidized 5,000 proposed residential units.
 As a result, Downtown's residential population has increased to 10,165 people in 4,777 units, up from 900 units in the 1995.
 Many of Downtown's older residential units are located in lofts and converted commercial space, many of which are located around the performance halls of the Houston Theater District and near Main Street in the Historic District.
 In spring 2009, luxury high-rise One Park Place opened-up with 346 units.
 In early 2017 Downtown's largest residential building opened when Market Square Tower's 463 units were completed.

 Developers have invested more than US$4 billion in the first decade of the 21st century to transform Downtown into an active city center with residential housing, a nightlife scene and new transportation.
 The Cotswold Project, a $62 million project started in 1998, has helped to rebuild the streets and transform 90 downtown blocks into a pedestrian-friendly environment by adding greenery, trees and public art.
-January 1, 2004 marked the opening of the "new" Main Street, a plaza with many eateries, bars and nightclubs, which brings many visitors to a newly renovated locale.
+January 1, 2004, marked the opening of the "new" Main Street, a plaza with many eateries, bars and nightclubs, which brings many visitors to a newly renovated locale.

 Phoenicia Specialty Foods opened a downtown grocery store in 2011, located in One Park Place.

 In June 2019 Dianna Wray of Houstonia wrote that Downtown Houston had an increased amount of pedestrian traffic and residents compared to the post-oil bust 1980s.

 Office traffic declined during the COVID-19 pandemic in Texas.
 By 2022 many offices had split shifts to where workers only went to offices for some days of the week.
 By 2022 activity at hotel and entertainment establishments recovered.

+In May 2024, a derecho struck the downtown Houston causing damage.